-The cost of a simple tooth extraction can range anywhere between $95 and $250 depending on whether the procedure is being performed by a general dentist or a specialist.
+The cost of a simple tooth extraction can range anywhere from $95 and $250 depending on whether the procedure is being performed by a general dentist or a specialist.
 If the tooth is broken at the gum line, it will be considered a ‘surgical extraction’ and usually costs $150 to $300.
 Extracting a wisdom tooth, which is usually done by an oral surgeon, can cost anywhere between $150 and $350, but if it’s a partially or completely impacted wisdom tooth then the cost could climb as high as $650.

 The cost of the tooth extraction can be higher; for example, if the tooth disintegrates, it can take the dentist a while to get all of it out and the dentist may charge you extra if that happens.
 The bottom line is ‘the harder the tooth is to get out, the more it costs’, hence the range.